tymyrddin/purple/source/docs/cloud/metadata-abuse.md

 The instance metadata service is the most consistently exploited piece of cloud infrastructure that is not technically a security boundary.
 It exists to provide running workloads with the information they need to operate (instance identity, attached IAM credentials, network configuration), and it is reachable from inside the workload by a fixed, well-known IP address.
-That makes it discoverable to anyone who has compromised the workload.
+That makes it [discoverable](attack-surface.md) to anyone who has compromised the workload.

 ## The credential exposure pattern

 The pattern is straightforward.
-An attacker who reaches a workload, through a server-side request forgery, a remote code execution, or a misconfigured proxy that forwards arbitrary requests, can request the metadata service and receive temporary credentials valid for the workload's IAM role.
+An attacker who reaches a workload, through a server-side request forgery, a remote code execution, or a misconfigured proxy that forwards arbitrary requests, can request the metadata service and receive temporary credentials valid for the [workload's IAM role](identity-collapse.md).
 Those credentials open whatever the role permits, which is frequently more than the workload actually uses.
+The API calls that follow are what [cloud detection](cloud-detection.md) is left to catch.

 The pattern is well-documented offensively because it is straightforward to exploit and consistently rewarding.
 ICMP-based variants exist alongside the more common HTTP-based form.